 Where to stay in Buenos Aires

-- Luxury: BE Jardin Escondido by Coppola was once Francis Ford Coppola’s house and is now a cozy boutique hotel in the trendy Palermo neighbourhood.
-Check rates and book online with Booking.com
+Luxury: (⭐ 9.1) BE Jardin Escondido by Coppola was once Francis Ford Coppola’s house and is now a cosy boutique hotel in the trendy Palermo neighbourhood.

-- Mid-range: The rooms at Hotel Club Frances, in the heart of Recoleta, are spacious and some have a sauna and spa bath.
-Check out the latest rates at Booking.com and HotelsCombined
+Mid-range: (⭐ 8.6) The rooms at Hotel Club Frances, in the heart of Recoleta, are spacious and some have a sauna and spa bath.

-- Budget: Caravan BA Hostel Boutique has to be one of the cooler hostels I’ve seen, with a gorgeous garden, swimming pool, bar, clean rooms and comfy beds.
-Check the latest rates with Booking.com
+Budget: (⭐ 9.7) Casa Caravan has to be one of the cooler hostels I’ve seen, with a gorgeous garden, swimming pool, bar, clean rooms and comfy beds.

 For many people, Patagonia is right at the top of their bucket list.
 It is, of course, one of the most incredible things to do in Argentina.